mantidproject/mslice/docs/source/quickstart.rst

 .. image:: images/quickstart/mantid_interfaces_menu.png

 The version of *MSlice* distributed with Mantid is the last stable version.
-However, there is currently quite rapid ongoing devlopment to the program, which is available only in the development version on `GitHub`.
+However, there is currently quite rapid ongoing development to the program, which is available only in the development version on `GitHub`.
 To get this version, please download this `zip <https://github.com/mantidproject/mslice/archive/main.zip>`_ and extract it to a folder on your computer.
-You can then either copy the ``mslice`` subfolder (the folder containing a file called ``__init__.py``) to the ``scripts/ExternalInterfaces/`` folder of *Mantid*, which will make the new version accessible from *MantidWorkbench*, or run the the ``mslicedevel.bat`` (or ``mslicedevel.sh`` for Linux) script to start *MSlice*.
+You can then either copy the ``mslice`` subfolder (the folder containing a file called ``__init__.py``) to the ``scripts/ExternalInterfaces/`` folder of *Mantid*, which will make the new version accessible from *MantidWorkbench*, or run the
+``mslicedevel.bat`` (or ``mslicedevel.sh`` for Linux) script to start *MSlice*.
 You may have to edit the file first if you did not install *Mantid* in the default location.

 Loading Data